Meat Cutter Certification and License

 What Kind of Education Do I Need?

 You can prepare for a career as a meat cutter through a certificate program in meat science, meat processing or meat cutting.
 These short programs combine academic learning and practice with hands-on training and experience as an intern or apprentice.
-Certificate programs in meat processing and meat science include courses in livestock processing, slaughter, animal science, operation of industry technology and hazard analysis.
-Through meat cutter certificate programs you'll focus on wrapping, cutting, displaying and weighing cuts of meat, as well as maintaining inventory and market meat products.
+Certificate programs in meat processing and meat science include courses in livestock processing and hazard analysis.
+Through meat cutter certificate programs you'll focus on wrapping, as well as maintaining inventory and market meat products.
 All programs include sanitation and safety technique instruction for meat processing and handling.
+These additional topics may also be explored:

 Most meat cutting and processing establishments offer on-the-job training for new butchers and cutters.
 If you've had apprenticeship experience or formal education, it might improve your employment opportunities, though you'll likely need to participate in a training session to become familiar with a particular company's guidelines.
-According to the U.S. Bureau of Labor Statistics, you might receive training that lasts several days to many months, depending on your job responsibilities.
-Retail companies could require apprenticeship training that lasts 1-2 years.
+According to the U.S. Bureau of Labor Statistics, you might receive training that lasts several weeks to more than a year, depending on your job responsibilities.

 Can I Learn Online?